unsaved/gradle-javaPropFile-plugin/README.txt

     information).
-    Since white-space is optional after the property keys, and since property file rules even allow for the '=' to follow white space, we use white space in this position to toggle '.'-as-dereference-operator behavior.
+    Since white-space is optional after the property keys, and since property file rules even allow for the '=' to follow white space, we use white space in this position to toggle DotDeref behavior.
     Compare:
         x.a=eks
         # No whitespace immediately after key "x.a" so property name is "x.a".